UBC-DSCI/introduction-to-datascience-python/source/reading.md

 tables
 ```

-The `dbListTables` function returned only one name, which tells us
+The `table_names` function returned only one name, which tells us
 that there is only one table in this database.
 To reference a table in the
 database (so that we can perform operations like selecting columns and filtering rows), we
 use the `tbl` function \index{database!tbl} from the `dbplyr` package.
 The object returned